nicobld/MyneSweepr/README.md

 # MyneSweepr
-MineSweeper game made in C++ with the SDL2 library.
+Multiplayer minesweeper game made in C++ with the SDL2 library.

 ## Requirements
 _SDL2_